A Commonsense

 Working with knowledgeable, compassionate family law mediators can make an enormous difference when it comes to reducing stress and coming to acceptable compromises more quickly.

 Mediation is a holistic approach that involves each spouse having the opportunity to express their wishes and priorities and know they’ll be heard while also taking the time to hear the other spouse out.
 As opposed to a court case where a lawyer may represent each spouse and set an aggressive tone, mediation involves a mediator who doesn’t work for either side.
-Instead, they operate as an impartial advisor who is not there to issue judgments or choose one side over the other.
+Instead, they operate as an impartial advisor who is not there to issue judgements or choose one side over the other.

 The mediator’s role is to ensure all concerns and issues are fully expressed and understood by both sides and to help each side move toward collaboration and compromise.
 Every case is unique with its own set of values and disputes, so there is no one-size-fits-all solution.

-When it comes to drawing up a legal separation agreement, the mediator will help identify the points where the couple already agree, then help them identify those that are causing difficulties.
+When it comes to drawing up a separation agreement, the mediator will help identify the points where the couple already agree, then help them identify those that are causing difficulties.
 They may guide participants into considering solutions they may not have previously thought of.
 Again, the mediator isn’t the one making the final determination.
 Instead, they’re providing a safe, compassionate space where each side will be heard and help both sides to focus on the greater good going forward.

 It’s not required.
 Once a couple stops living together, that specific date can be used as their legal separation date to begin the year-long countdown.
 However, the kinds of issues that are addressed in this agreement are central to the divorce process.

 No!
 The good news is that this document only affirms what the couple agreed on in terms of handling the separation of family and financial matters if they do decide to pursue divorce.
 It doesn’t legally bind them to a divorce.
-In fact, in some cases, couples going through the mediation process while drawing up the legal separation agreement find more common ground than dispute and decide to give marriage another try.
+In fact, in some cases, couples going through the mediation process while drawing up the separation agreement find more common ground than disputes and decide to give marriage another try.
 There’s no guarantee that will happen, of course, but the separation agreement can help move toward the ending of the marriage in a calmer, less stressful manner.

-Can Write Our Own Legal Separation Agreement?
+Can Write Our Own Separation Agreement?

 It’s possible but not advisable.
 Family law is complex and benefits from the assistance of experienced lawyers.